ncremaschini/stories/cltc1nfst000809jzd2rlc1bi.md

    sqsTimeTakenInMillis = clientReceivedTimestamp - sqsReceivedTimestamp;
 ```

-i didn't calculate the time taken by the client to parse the message because it really depends on the logic the client applies parsing the message.
+i didn't calculate the time taken by the client to parse the message because it really depends on the logic the client applies to parsing the message.

 ### Results

+*Disclaimer: some latency measurements are calculated on consumers' side, and we all know that synchronizing clocks in a distributed system is a hard problem.*

+*Still, measurements are performed by the same computing nodes.*

+*Please consider following latencies not as precise measurements but as coarse indicators.*

 Here screenshots from my Cloudwatch dashboard